Urban forest: Community health impact

 Urban forests offer many benefits to their surrounding communities.
 Removing pollutants and greenhouse gases from the air is one key reason why cities are adopting the practice.
 Removing pollutants from the air, urban forests can lower risks of asthma and lung cancer.
 Communities that rely on well-water may also see a positive change in water purity due to filtration.
 The amenities provided by the city of each urban forest varies.
 Some amenities include trails and pathways for walking or running, picnic tables, and bathrooms.
 These healthy spaces provide for the community a place to gather and live a more active lifestyle.

 Mental health impact

 Living near urban forests have shown positive impacts on mental health.
 As an experimental mental health intervention in the city of Philadelphia, trash was removed from vacant lots, some of them being selectively "greened" by plantings trees, grass, and installing small fences.
 Residents near the "greened" lots who had incomes below the poverty line reported a 68% decrease in feelings of depression, while residents with incomes above the poverty line reported a decrease of 41%.
 The Biophilia hypothesis argues that people are instinctively drawn to nature, while Attention Restoration Theory goes on to demonstrate tangible improvements in medical, academic and other outcomes, from access to nature.
 Proper planning and community involvement are important for the positive results to be realized.

+Increased home values and incomes

+In addition to providing economic benefits at the community level, trees also benefit individual homeowners.
+A tree on a home's landscape or around the house can increase the dollar value received for the home upon sale.
+According to one study, a tree planted in the front yard can increase a home's sale price by $7,130 and raise the sale prices of surrounding homes.
+Healthy urban forests also correlate with higher incomes.
+In communities that have thriving urban forests, there are higher incomes, higher numbers of jobs associated with those communities, and higher productivity of workers.